-What Can a Handyman Do in Keene, New Hampshire?
+What Can a Handyman Do Without a License in Keene, New Hampshire?

 In New Hampshire, there is no statewide “general contractor/handyman” license for typical residential repair and remodeling, but you must hold the appropriate state trade license (electrical, plumbing, etc.) for regulated work and obtain local building permits as required.
 Keene is in Cheshire County; business licensing is largely handled through local permits/zoning and state registration/tax accounts rather than a single statewide business license.
 A common handyman model in NH is: unregulated carpentry/repair work without a state contractor license, but never performing electrical/plumbing/HVAC work without the proper NH license and permits.